theiceoan/Lego-Store/README.md

 * style goodbye message after the click so setAttribute isn't used there
 * references of where i got the bricks from
 * only one media query
+* how important are the bricks i have in the page atm (no colour)